To preserve existing noninvasive trees, native plants, and pervious surfaces.

 Tree condition ratings must be based on assessment by an ISA-certified arborist using ISA approved assessment measures.

 or at the tree drip line, whichever is larger, and specify that if trenching or other disturbance is necessary within the protected zone, this work must be done by hand.
-If disturbance includes a permanent excavation of 3 feet or deeper, the excavation must start from a point not closer than 15 feet from the tree’s drip line.
+If disturbance includes a permanent excavation of 3 feet (900 millimeters) or deeper, the excavation must start from a point not closer than 15 feet (4.5 meters) from the tree’s drip line.
 If an ISA-certified arborist has determined that any trees to be preserved are threatened by invasive vegetation, develop a plan to reduce the invasive vegetation to the maximum extent possible.
 Stipulate in CC&R or other binding documents that the undisturbed area of the preserved trees will be protected from development in perpetuity.

 Ask questions, share tips, and get notified of new forum posts by joining LEEDuser, a tool developed by BuildingGreen and supported by USGBC!